 These documents must be supplied to the service provider at least 2 working days before the hearing starts.

-If the request for certified transcripts is made only after the hearing has started, or after the hearing has concluded, the documents must be supplied together with the request Form.
-For such requests, the delivery timeline will be 14 working days.
+For requests made only after the hearing has started, or after the hearing has concluded, the documents must be supplied together with the request Form.
+For such requests, the delivery timeline will be 7 working days.